corememltd/dockerq/README.md

 **N.B.** on-demand is not permitted for use on a third party cloud provider's computer as per the [license agreement](https://ondemand.kx.com/)

-An example of [starting a Docker container on a GCE instance](https://cloud.google.com/compute/docs/containers/deploying-containers) is as follows:
+An example of [running a Docker container on a GCE instance](https://cloud.google.com/container-optimized-os/docs/how-to/run-container-instance#starting_a_docker_container_via_cloud-config) is as follows:

     gcloud compute --project=MYPROJECT instances create dockerq \
     	--zone=europe-west1-b --machine-type=f1-micro \